5GEVE/D3.7-Test-Suites-Results/component_tests/runtime_configurator/Runtime_Configurator/Test_1_NBI_Interface/README.md

 # Test 1 - NBI Interface

 This script just prints the "Hello World" message.
-It is based on the example provided in the (following repository)[https://github.com/5GEVE/5geve-rc].
+It is based on the example provided in the [following repository](https://github.com/5GEVE/5geve-rc/tree/master/hello_world).

 In order to test it: